Go directly to product information

 Ray Timur

-Raye timur or timut pepper grows wild in large parts of the Himalayas and in India's Eastern Ghats.
-It is the berry of the Zanthoxylum armatum, a Sichuan pepper.
+Raye timur or timut pepper grows wild in large parts of the Himalayas and in the Indian Eastern Ghats.
+It is the berry of the Zanthoxylum armatum, a Szechuan pepper.
 The dark brown berry is sharp and has an unmistakable grapefruit aroma.

 This Szechuan pepper is called timur in Nepal and India, elsewhere also timut or Nepalese mountain pepper.
-The fruit has been collected by indigenous people for centuries for medicinal use - including against flatulence.
-Nowadays, Timur is increasingly being picked for its mildly pungent sharpness and unmistakable citrus flavour, in this case grapefruit. or pomelo.
+The fruit has been collected for centuries by the indigenous population for medicinal use - among other things against flatulence.
+Nowadays the timur is increasingly picked for its softly pungent sharpness and the unmistakable citrus flavor, in this case grapefruit. or pomelo.
 The citrus flavor becomes stronger and sweeter when the pepper is heated - roasted.

-The Zanthoxylum armatum on which this pepperberry grows is a shrub with vicious spines.
-The shrub bears small yellow flowers that develop into fruits that quickly turn pale red and eventually become dark red.
-The bunches of berries are harvested from the first week of October until well into November.
+The Zanthoxylum armatum on which this pepper berry grows is a shrub that is provided with poisonous thorns.
+The shrub bears small yellow flowers that develop into fruits that quickly turn pale red, and eventually dark red.
+The bunches of berries are harvested from the first week of October, until deep into November.

-The timur is found in the warmer valleys in the Himalayas at altitudes of 1000 to 2100 meters.
+The Timur is found in the warmer valleys of the Himalayas at altitudes of 1000 to 2100 meters.
 It is one of the few spices that grow at such altitudes.
-The Raye timur is mainly picked in the Bajura and Myagdi regions.
-It grows in abundance, but the harvest is small-scale.
-In India the species is threatened by excessive, uncontrolled picking, but this is not the case in Nepal.
+The Raye Timur is mainly picked in the Bajura and Myagdi regions.
+It grows there in abundance, but the picking is small-scale.
+In India the species is threatened by excessive, uncontrolled picking, in Nepal this is not the case.

 The unique sharpness experience of sanshol

-Characteristic of all Zanthoxylum peppers, and therefore also of the Szechuan pepper, is the tingling you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese sanshō.
-The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool. γ sanshool and α hidroxy sanshool are mainly responsible for the anesthetic effect.
-The amount of α-hidroxy-sanshool in the berries can amount to (more than) 50 ‰ of the dry weight, of γ sanshool around 5 ‰.
+Characteristic of all Zanthoxylum peppers, and therefore also of the Szechuan pepper, is the tingling sensation you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese sanshō.
+The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool.
+The numbing effect is mainly caused by γ sanshool and α hidroxy sanshool.
+The amount of α-hidroxy-sanshool in the berries can amount to (well over) 50 ‰ of the dry weight, of γ sanshool around 5‰.

 Smell and taste

-In Raye timur the scent of grapefruit is prominent, so much so that you have to be careful with the dosage.
-This is an anthology just from the broad taste palette:
+In Raye timur the scent of grapefruit is prominent, even to the extent that you have to be careful with the dosage.
+This is just a selection from the wide taste palette:

-• D-limonene * (dipentene), sweet orange flavor, modestly present in nutmeg, mace and cardamom,
+• D-limonene* (dipentene), sweet orange flavor, found in modest amounts in nutmeg, mace and cardamom,

-• linalol *, responsible for the fresh floral scent
+• linalool *, responsible for the fresh floral scent

 • methyl cinnamate *, the taste of strawberry, but the smell balsamic,

-• sabinene, responsible for the woody, camphoraceous flavor of black pepper, among others
+• sabinene, responsible for the woody, camphor-like taste of black pepper, among other things

 • carvotan acetone, also minty, as in angelica,